Search For Weird #1+2 by Krusty Wheatfield

 V. Vale was born of a Japanese showgirl mother (“Three Taka Sisters”) and an actor father (As Chairman Mao in “The Chairman”; Fujito in “King of Marvin Gardens”).
 As a foster child, he lived with a Polish family in Peoria; his Japanese uncle in Fresno; and a black family in Whittier, California (The Hodnetts).
 Then from ages 7-17 he lived with his mom in a Seventh-day Adventist small town (like being in a cult).
 He was accepted to Harvard but attended U.C.
 Berkeley, was an early member of Blue Cheer, published “Search & Destroy” 1977-79, and since 1980 has published RE/Search from the same address (almost 40 years).
 He self-identifies as a historian-anthropologist and cultural ethnographer; his motto is “Search For Weird”.

 ZINES!
-Vol. II The First History & D.I.Y.
+Vol. I The 1st History & D.I.Y.
 Guide

 $20.00